innocentx0/innocentx0.github.io/_posts/2025-07-04-nasa-bugbounty.md

 ---

 ## File Scanning and Thinking Outside the Box
+Grep was my best friend.
+At this point, my eyes were 90% links and 10% caffeine.
 I wrote a script to **grep everything**, targeting:

 - `password`, `user`, `admin`